Privacy

 Daintree depends on a small number of third-party services.
 Each one has its own privacy policy, linked below.

-This list is the complete set of third parties that may receive any data tied to your use of Daintree.
+This is the complete set of third parties that Daintree itself sends data to.
 There is no advertising network, no data broker, and no analytics vendor beyond what's listed here.
+Separately, the AI coding CLIs you launch through Daintree communicate directly with their own providers (Anthropic, Google, OpenAI, and so on) under your credentials and those providers' terms — Daintree is not in that data path.

 What we don't do